Lansinoh Moms' Club

 Does Breastfeeding Hurt?

 Breastfeeding has a lot of benefits to offer you and your baby, but if you haven’t experienced it, you may wonder what to expect.
-Much like birth stories, it seems that every pregnant mom hears different stories from friends, family, and even complete strangers- some telling her that breastfeeding was all rainbows and flowers, others saying it was one of the most difficult things they’ve ever experienced.
+Much like birth stories, it seems that every pregnant mom hears different stories from friends, family, and even complete strangers.

 The truth is your breastfeeding experience is unique to you.
-While it’s likely that most moms will experience some breastfeeding discomfort and sensitivity due to sore nipples in the beginning, breastfeeding should not be painful.
+While it’s likely that many moms will experience some breastfeeding discomfort and sensitivity due to sore nipples in the beginning, breastfeeding shouldn't be painful.
 So, what’s normal when it comes to breastfeeding pain and discomfort?
 And what can you do about it?

 Additionally, your baby will be nursing frequently during the first part of their life, and this repeated suction and moisture can cause discomfort and affect your skin, just like your lips get dry when exposed to different conditions.